kamil-1929/Project_Robotic_Pets_Navigation_Systems/README.md

 4. **Policy Learning**: The agent updates its Q-values based on the received rewards, aiming to maximize cumulative rewards over time.

 ### Integration of Algorithms
-The overall approach integrates the strengths of A*, GA, and RL to create a robust navigation system.
+The overall approach integrates the strengths of A* and RL to create a robust navigation system.

 **Workflow:**
 1. **Initial Pathfinding**: Use A* to find a quick initial path from the start to the goal, avoiding static obstacles.